Ontario Government Record Series RG 65-35

 |Ministry of Tourism and Recreation (AA6)||Advertising and Promotion Section (CA610)|

 |Ministry of Culture, Tourism and Recreation (AA7)||Advertising and Promotion Section (CA610)|

 |Ministry of Economic Development, Trade and Tourism (AA8)||Advertising and Promotion Section (CA610)|

 See sub-series descriptions to narrow your search and for information on how to order records.

 As all the sub-series contain a similar range of subject matter, researchers interested in exhaustive searches and no particular image format are advised to check each sub-series and its accompanying listing.
 For a one-stop reference to a fairly representative range of subjects in this series, it is recommended to use sub-series RG 65-35-1 and its accompanying listing.
 For access by geographic location, use sub-series RG 65-35-2, 3 or 7 and their accompanying listings or indexes.

 Please note that this material may be stored off-site.
 A minimum of 1 business day is required to retrieve off-site material from storage.
 Please contact a Reference Archivist for more information.

 Scroll up to "Finding Aid" for more information about any available finding aids or listings.

-Digital images of all or some of these records are available for online research in the Visual Database.
+Digital images of all or some of these records are available for online research.

 Click on a reference code for more information about a series of records.